 - Kitchen counters smell good!
 They're often loaded with tempting things to eat, such as raw chicken parts, ground beef, or yesterday's tuna casserole that's ready to be reheated for dinner.
 A carelessly cleaned countertop may also be home to crumbs and spills that a cat might enjoy nibbling on.

 - Cats like fresh running water.
-Some cats are also attracted to running water in the kitchen sink, and for many cats, this is their main source of their drinking water.
+Some cats are also attracted to running water in the kitchen sink, and for many cats, this is their main source of drinking water.
 Although the kitchen sink is probably cleaner than the toilet, there are better alternatives for your kitty.

 How to Stop Counter Jumping

 You can employ a few training techniques to encourage your cat to stay off the countertop.
-These have proven to be successful, but you must main consistency if you want your cat (or cats) to get off and stay off the kitchen countertops.
+These have proven to be successful, but you must maintain consistency if you want your cat (or cats) to get off and stay off the kitchen countertops.

 - Apply sticky tape to the edge of the counter.
 Cats hate the feeling of sticky tape.
 Once they feel the tape on the edge of the counter, they'll likely be discouraged after one or two tries.
 The disadvantage is that you may have to keep reapplying the tape indefinitely and the adhesive may be difficult to clean up afterward.
 Also, the cat may outsmart you and find a way to get on the counter by avoiding the edge.